 People who are sick with the flu can lower their chances of developing complications by being extra vigilant of the symptoms they’re experiencing.
 For example, feeling short of breath isn’t a normal symptom of the flu.

 Getting the flu vaccine also helps protect the people you love from catching the flu from you.
-While you might be healthy, you could catch flu and unwittingly pass it on to an immunocompromised, elderly, or very young person.
+While you might be healthy, you could catch flu and unwittingly pass it on to an immunocompromised person.

 The CDC recommends flu vaccines for everyone older than 6 months.
-Right now, the injectable form of the vaccine is the only kind available.
+Currently there are injectable forms of the vaccine as well as an inhaled nasal spray.